jalvesnicacio/descriptors-diagrams/README.md

-# Descriptor to Deployment Diagram (D2DD)
+# compose-diagrams
-Creates deployment diagrams from docker-compose files.
+Creates system architectural diagrams from docker-compose files.

 ## Instalation
 It requires **Python 3.6** or higher.
 In addition, you will need to install other dependencies: